1939 Alfa Romeo 6C2500 at RM Auctions |

 “Ferraris still stand out from all other marques, and I think that’s largely because you have that close association with Formula 1 racing,” say Wallman.
 “It’s not just that they continue to race, it’s that they’re the only ones who do everything, from bodies to engines, themselves.
 And that’s what’s selling their classic cars” for such high figures.

-Such vaulting prices may have an easy explanation.
-As technology automates more of our lives, there is a greater pull to the old.
+easy explanation.
+As technology automates more of our lives, there is a

 Not so the 1939 Alfa Romeo 6C, a true player on the stage of history.